 Q: Is my contribution tax deductible?

-A: The Edith Sanford Breast Cancer Foundation is a 501(c)(3) nonprofit organization.
+A: The Edith Sanford Breast Foundation is a 501(c)(3) nonprofit organization.
 All contributions are tax-deductible to the full extent of the law.

 Q: Does Edith Sanford provide financial support for patients?